-How often does the media depicts the relentless increase in technology as a danger to our health, our children and our security?
+How often does the media depict the relentless increase in technology as a danger to our health, our children and our security?
 More recently, commentators have started to identify the ways in which technology discriminates against users because of their race, disability, gender or sexual orientation.
 For example, Sara Wachter-Boettcher in her book, “Technically Wrong: Sexist Apps, Biased Algorithms and other Threats of Toxic Tech” outlines many chilling examples of discriminatory technology.
 In this article, we look at the ways in which service providers and employers could be liable under the Equality Act 2010 when they use technology that operates in a discriminatory way.
 We also examine some practical ways in which organisations can manage their exposure, and look at the evolving debate concerning the extent to which robotics can impact on human rights.

 Algorithms are a set of steps created by programmers.
 They usually perform repetitive and tedious tasks in lieu of human actors.
 For example, when LinkedIn informs a user that someone within her network is also connected to five people who are her contacts, it is an algorithm – and not a human – that has quickly compared the two networks to find common contacts.